Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Colleen Erickson almost 4 years ago
+Colleen Erickson over 4 years ago

 The budget for police needs to be reduced, not increased.
 Invest that money into community programs that truly serve the community and the issues Phoenix citizens face.